-CC 325 B: African American Literature (Cultural Diversity)
+CC 325 B: African American Literature (Humanities: Lit or Cultural Diversity Requirement)

 TR 1:30-2:45 pm

-Fulfills the Humanities: Lit or Cultural Diversity gen ed requirement.
+Fulfills the Humanities: Lit or Cultural Diversity requirement.